All Episodes

 But we're dropping food.

-Meanwhile, in San Francisco, a marketing campaign to promote milk by outfitting uh city bus shelters with cookie-scented cardboard strips has fallen apart.
+Meanwhile, in San Francisco, a marketing campaign to promote milk by outfitting city bus shelters with cookie-scented cardboard strips has fallen apart.

-City officials ordered CBS Outdoor, the company that holds the advertising contract for the bus shelters to remove the adhesive strips on Tuesday, just one day after they were put up as part of the Got Milk campaign.
+City officials ordered CBS Outdoor, the company that holds the advertising contract for the bus shelters, to remove the adhesive strips on Tuesday, just one day after they were put up as part of the Got Milk campaign.

 Now, what would be controversial about putting strips that smell like cookies at a bus stop?

-What who in the world could possibly be upset?
+Who in the world could possibly be upset?

-The odor police, the odor Nazis, and they don't want any odors around them wherever they go.
+Well, some critics express concern over potential allergic reactions, the odor police, the odor Nazis, and they don't want any odors around them wherever they go.

 Others complain the ads could be offensive to the poor and the homeless who can't afford to buy cookies.

-And so you go they're at the bus stop.
+And so you go, they're at the bus stop.

-I mean, having trouble visualizing this anyway.
+I mean, having trouble visualizing this anyway, what with wind?

-Of course, the scent sensitive people would have no objection if a smelly as happened in New Jersey homeless person who hadn't taken a bath in a month, walked in there, uh, and a Carter appointed federal judge.
+Of course, the scent-sensitive people would have no objection if a smelly, as happened in New Jersey, homeless person who hadn't taken a bath in a month walked in there and a carter-appointed federal judge, you deserve to smell this stench because you Americans made this person homeless.

 So, I mean, it's wacko time out there.

-It's a miracle I'm here, said keynote speaker Maria Bello, star of World Trade Center, in describing her hectic morning as a multitasking mom during which she finally got around to shaving two-week-old growth under her arms.
+It's a miracle I'm here, said keynote speaker Maria Bellow, star of World Trade Center, in describing her hectic morning as a multitasking mom during which she finally got around to shaving two-week-old growth under her arms.

-So, Hollywood women are too busy to shave their armpits.
+So Hollywood women are too busy to shave their armpits.

 We can't make bus stops in San Francisco smell nice because it'll offend the homeless who can't afford to go out and buy cookies.